 As a member of this extended family of people, I can tell you what I’d prefer: Take the monument to Stonewall Jackson down.

-Removing the statue isn’t an attack on my family or way of life.
+Placing the statue elsewhere isn’t an attack on my family or way of life.

 No one at Jackson family reunions is talking about bringing back the Old South—which WV was never a part of, anyway.
 We’re talking about potato salad recipes, or who got married, who has new grandbabies.